check-spelling/auth0-verified-email-address-change/Profile/client/README.md

 ### Environment Variables

 Whatever you choose to utilize, before building the reference implementation provided you will need to setup the Node.js build environment with the following environment variables, and support is provided for utilizing a [`.env`](https://www.npmjs.com/package/dotenv) file within your build environment.
-Sample `.env` contents has been provided for convenience:
+Sample `.env` contents has also been provided for convenience:

 ```
 REACT_APP_DEBUG=true